 The fluid velocity field can be viewed as a time-varying signal defined in a 3D domain.
 From the viewpoint of physics, it is clear that the 3D velocity signal consists of intrinsic structures at different length scales.
-However, as turbulence is highly nonlinear and non-stationary, standard data analysis tools such as singular value decomposition [30], Fourier and wavelet analysis etc. typically produce many spurious frequency components causing energy spreading, which makes the resulting spectrum have little physical meaning.
-An exception is the empirical mode decomposition (EMD) [31], also known as Hilber-Huang transform, which was originally developed for processing nonlinear and non-stationary time series.
-Over the past decade, the EMD method has been extremely successful in engineering and successfully applied in various complicated data sets, including sea waves and earthquake signals etc.
+However, as turbulence is highly nonlinear and nonstationary, standard data analysis tools such as singular value decomposition [31], Fourier and wavelet analysis, etc., typically produce many spurious frequency components causing energy spreading, which makes the resulting spectrum have little physical meaning.
+An exception is the EMD [32], also known as Hilber-Huang transform, which was originally developed for processing nonlinear and nonstationary time series.
+Over the past decade, the EMD method has been extremely successful in engineering and successfully applied in various complicated data sets, including sea waves and earthquake signals, etc.